somegenericdev/ackQueue/README.md

 `ackQueue -a "ack -A 9 -B 3" query1 query2 query3`

-To move back and forth thourgh your queue, you can use the B and N keys or, alternatively, use dmenu by pressing M
+To move back and forth through your queue, you can use the B and N keys or, alternatively, use dmenu by pressing M